bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Check for usage of the finally block

 ## Brevity
-- [ ] No usage of imperative logic where declarative logic is possible - especially in looping
+- [ ] No use of imperative logic where declarative logic is possible - especially in looping
+- [ ] No use of unncessarily complex logic
+- [ ] No code duplication

 ## Testing
 -  [ ]  ** Refer to the **testing** checklist.
 Additionally: